mosip/documentation/docs/release/1.2.0.1/test-report-1.2.0.1.md

 **Test Rate: 100%** with **Pass rate: 93.19%**

-Here is the detailed breakdown:
+Here is the detailed breakdown of metrics:

 | Module            | Total | Passed | Failed | Skipped |
 | ----------------- | ----- | ------ | ------ | ------- |